 This class will include lecture with periodic testing and lab assignments.
-This is a lab class and not a lecture class; you cannot make up work or learn if you are not here.

-- 1. Evaluation based on instructor observation of participation and production in all class activities.

-- 2. Daily Grading based on following criteria

-- a.
-Mise en place -

-- Clean, complete uniform with white undershirt only under the chef coat

-- On time for class

-- Required textbook, materials/tools for class assignments
+- 1. Evaluation based on instructor observation of participation and production in all class activities. - 2.
+Daily Grading based on following criteria - a.
+Mise en place - Clean, complete uniform with white undershirt only under the chef coat - On time for class - Required textbook, materials/tools for class assignments - b.

-- b.
 Cleaning duties as assigned-

 - Storage of all ingredients and products

 - Cleaning and storing of all equipment and utensils

 - Proper cleaning of all lab areas

 - 3. Lab Grading based on following criteria

 - a.
 Work station, work habits, clean-up-

-- 1. Properly and thoroughly cleaning work space throughout the day
+- Properly and thoroughly cleaning assigned work space

 - b.
 Time Management-

 - Planned production schedule to multitask

 - All assigned projects/items prepared and ready on time

 - c.
 Waste control-

-- Use correct conversions and scaling/measuring of ingredients

-- Use correct mixing/technique

-- Watch to prevent waste/good yield percentages
+- Watch to prevent waste

 - d.
-Technique /skill -
+Technique/skill -

-- Prepared according to recipe/formula instructions and use of proper technique.
+- Demonstrate correct serving techniques

 - e.
-Quality of finished products-

-- Taste, look and presentation.

-- Products of a sellable quality

-- f.
 Teamwork-

 - Appropriate conduct and language.

 - Teamwork requires that all students contribute their fair share to the workload so that the class can accomplish its goals in a timely and satisfactory manner.

-- Brigade assignments completed

-- 4. Competency levels for grading criteria: - 0 = No regard for class requirements; did not follow guidelines stated in syllabus, handbook or assignment - 1 = Poor; Work was unsatisfactory, needed total supervision, did not grasp assignment - 2 = Fair; Acceptable work, needed some supervision, understood assignment but did not complete what was assigned - 3 = Good; the end results were good, needed little supervision, understood the assignment well - 4 = Very Good; No supervision needed and every aspect of the work assignment was understood and completed - 5.
-Professionalism is a must!
-The student that is/or has been in a class with uniform required must be in full uniform with jacket buttoned at all times throughout the class, including cleaning.
+- 4. Competency levels for grading criteria

+- 0 = No regard for class requirements; did not follow guidelines stated in syllabus, handbook or assignment

+- 1 = Poor; Work was unsatisfactory, needed total supervision, did not grasp assignment

+- 2 = Fair; Acceptable work, needed some supervision, understood assignment but did not complete what was assigned

+- 3 = Good; the end results were good, needed little supervision, understood the assignment well

+- 4 = Very Good; No supervision needed and every aspect of the work assignment was understood and completed

+- 5. Professionalism is a must!
+The student that is/or has been in a class with uniform required must be in full uniform with shirt tucked in and buttoned at all times throughout the class, including cleaning.
 Failure to abide by these policies (hygiene, jewelry, wrist accessories, nail, hair, and uniform dress code) will result in the loss of daily participation points.
 The first violation will result in a 25% loss of daily grade.
 The second violation will result in a 50% loss of daily grade.
-The third infraction and all thereafter will result in a loss of all daily points in class. - 6.
-Be aware that sanitation and cleaning habits have great value in the bakeshop.
-You must be wearing gloves when handling all ready-to-eat foods; this includes all items that require no cooking before serving.
-Also includes all cake decorating processes.
+The third infraction and all thereafter will result in a loss of all daily points in class.
+Be aware that sanitation and cleaning habits have great value in the dining room.
+You must be wearing gloves when handling all ready-to-eat foods; this includes lemons and butter.